Signs Your Furnace is Dying: When to Repair vs. Replace

 bcrc furnace repair vancoouver project team

-Age Creeping Past 15 Years
+Age 15 Years and Older

-Short Cycling Driving You Crazy
+Short Cycling Driving You Nuts

-Soot or Rust Around the Furnace
+Soot and Rust Around Your Furnace

-Your home’s furnace plays a critical role in keeping your space warm and comfortable, especially during the colder months.
-However, like any appliance, furnaces don’t last forever.
-If you’ve noticed unusual behavior from your heating system, it may be signaling that it’s on its last legs.
-Spotting the signs your furnace is dying is essential in ensuring your home remains safe and warm while avoiding unexpected breakdowns and costly emergency repairs.
+The furnace in your home is one of the most important parts of keeping your home warm and comfortable, particularly during the colder months.
+But furnaces, like any appliance, aren’t going to last forever.
+If your heating system has been acting up, it may be giving you a sign that it’s on its last legs.
+Knowing the telltale signs your furnace is dying is vital in making sure your home stays warm and safe and avoiding untimely breakdowns and costly emergency repairs.

 Repair vs. Replace: How to Choose